 - Click the View menu, choose Show hidden devices.

 - Check for device(s) with a yellow color exclamation mark.
-Uninstall such device(s) by right clicking and selecting the Uninstall option.
+Uninstall such device(s) by right clicking and selecting the Uninstall option to get rid of USB keyboard not recognized.

 Repair your Computer